dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 `PMIG-Bulletin-V6-to-V7` is the present Slice-1 reverse-index/counter repair and leaves storage at V7. `PMIG-Bulletin-V7-to-V8` is the distinct planned Slice-10 provider-reference migration.
 The provider plan depends on the completed V7 commit and must not be inferred from V7 storage.

+### Iteration-5 Gate 5 closure

+Independent Architect and Critic verdicts cleared only the Iteration-5 runtime/evidence freeze.
+Gate `GATE-5-EVIDENCE` moves from planned to present with source-emitted evidence; no other planned row changes.
+The reviewers explicitly did **not** clear the whole program: their reviewed pre-closure report contained 146 planned rows.
+Moving the gate itself leaves 145 normalized planned rows after closure, including all four provider V8 contracts and every previously planned capability row.